carsongoodwin32/IceLakePatcher/README.md

 _____________
 # How to Use:

+(When Using Released Binaries)
+1. Run the included .bat file (right click, run as admin).
+2. Follow on screen steps to install

+(When Using Self-Compiled Version)
 1. Run an elevated command prompt (right click, run as admin).
 2. Run IceLakePatcher.exe in elevated command prompt.
 3. Follow on screen steps to install